rbur0425/youtubevideosummarizer/readme.md

 - **Detailed Progress Reporting**: Shows the status of each step in real-time
 - **Robust YouTube Processing**: Multiple fallback strategies for reliable video downloads and metadata extraction
 - **Advanced Error Handling**: Retry mechanisms with exponential backoff to handle temporary failures
+- **Multi-layer Fallback System**: Uses a combination of YouTube API, yt-dlp, direct HTTP requests, and Invidious API to ensure maximum reliability even when primary methods fail

 ## 🚀 Installation